 Many of our customers ask us about digital pianos they found on the Internet.
 In nearly all cases, we have never evaluated their selections, and can’t recommend them.

 At worst, they are low-quality off-brand instruments.
 As far as digital pianos are concerned, they may be prone to electronic failures.
 Since off brands are unlikely to have local support, as is the case with name brands, the repair or return process may be costly and inconvenient.

 At best, these pianos lack the realism of key response and tone of those we recommend.
 As a result, they limit the student’s technical and artistic development once they advance beyond the beginner stage.

 To help our customers avoid these situations, we’ve spent many hours evaluating instruments available locally, and have listed our top pick for beginners below.
 Their success and practice-motivating musical satisfaction requires a home instrument that rises to an reasonable standard of quality,

 Our minimum recommendation is a Casio PX-870 digital piano (~$1000) with an attachable frame and pedals.

 It’s realism of tone and key response are extraordinary considering the price, and it’s vastly preferable to an old, inexpensive vertical.
 It also has a half and full damper pedal functions*.

-If you don’t want to buy the Casio PX-870, when shopping for another model, note “starter” or “beginner” digital piano is used to market cheap instruments that delay or impede development of important keyboard skills.
+If you don’t want to buy the Casio PX-870, when shopping for another model, note that the terms “starter” or “beginner” digital piano are used to market cheap instruments that delay or impede development of important keyboard skills.

 A digital piano that’s acceptable for productive lessons must have: